privateprep/coding-space-website/src/pages/programs/summer-camps.md

           efficient.
 My camper learned a ton of new skills and had a lot of fun doing it.
 Thanks for a great summer!
         content: Michael, NYC Parent
-      - title: I was impressed by how much one-on-one feedback James received.
-I really liked the fact that the camp counselors didn't tell him what to do, but rather encouraged him to problem solve on his own.
-        content: Tricia, NYC Parent
       - title: We are with The Coding Space for the 3rd year and it's been a great journey into coding together!
 Kids start with Scratch (building blocks of coding), then move onto WoofJS (JavaScript) and after that start